RESEARCH STARTER

 Gambian history is also reflected in the city gate, called Arch 22.
 Built to commemorate the Second Republic of the Gambia that emerged in the aftermath of a bloodless coup in the summer of 1994, the arch sits astride four imposing columns.
 Its connecting platform is open to the public and affords a sweeping view of the capital and surrounding area.

 Banjul's most important religious building is the King Fahad Mosque, with its twin minarets.
 The Portuguese-built State House reflects the capital's colonial roots, as does Fort Bullen, built on the Gambia River's northern shore at Barra Point.
-The fort once served as a center for the West African slave trade.
+The fort once served as a centre for the West African slave trade.

 Other attractions in the Banjul vicinity include the mangrove swamps surrounding the capital, which offer boat cruisers opportunities to view a wide variety of native birds and wildlife such as monkeys; the Katchikally Crocodile Pool, where visitors can observe crocodiles in their natural habitat; and the traditional village of Jufureh, home to an annual festival celebrating African heritage.